hanabi/hanabi.github.io/docs/beginner/clue-interpretation-question-1.md

   ]}>
 <TabItem value="question">

-- Bob has a completely unclued hand.
+- Cathy has a completely unclued hand.
-- Alice clues green to Bob, touching slot 4 and slot 5.
+- Alice clues green to Cathy, touching slot 3 and slot 4.

 1. What slot is focused?
 1. Is this a *Play Clue* or a *Save Clue*?
-1. What identity does Bob write on the focused card?
+1. What identity does Cathy write on the focused card?

 </TabItem>
 <TabItem value="solution">

-1. Slot 5 is focused (i.e. the chop card).
+1. Slot 4 is focused (i.e. the chop card).
-1. Since green 2 is played on the stacks, the card on slot 5 must be either a green 3, a green 4, or a green 5.
+1. Since green 2 is played on the stacks, the card on slot 4 must be either a green 3, a green 4, or a green 5.
     - If it is a green 3, then this would be a *Chop-Focus Play Clue*.
 That is legal.
     - If it is a green 4, then it wouldn't make any sense, because green 4 is neither playable nor critical.
 (All clues must either be *Play Clues* or *Save Clues*.)
     - If it is a green 5, then it wouldn't make any sense, because green 5 is not playable.
 Green 5 is critical, but it must be saved with a number 5 clue as a *5 Save*.
     - Thus, it must be a *Chop-Focus Play Clue* on the green 3.
-1. Bob writes "green 3" on slot 5.
+1. Cathy writes "green 3" on slot 4.

 </TabItem>
 </Tabs>